 (4) Assignee and Houston agree that the fee set out in Clause 5a of the Agreement shall be $0.030 for each MMBtu of gas received from the COB Well #9 at the Church of the Brethren Receipt Point.

-(5) Assignor, Assignee and Houston agree that if Assignee should drill future wells productive of gas in the Church of the Brethren field and desire to have that gas gathered and transported by Houston, the Agreement shall be further partially assigned and amended so that additional gas volume can be transported under this Assignment, as amended, for the rate of $0.030 per MMBtu of gas.
+(5) Assignor, Assignee and Houston agree that if Assignee should drill future wells productive of gas in the Church of the Brethren field and desire to have that gas gathered and transported by Houston, the Agreement shall be further partially assigned and amended so that additional gas volume, not to exceed the Maximum Daily Transportation Quantity, can be transported under this Assignment, as amended, for the rate of $0.030 per MMBtu of gas.
 Such additional assignment of Maximum Daily Transportation Volume with the amended fee shall become effective upon Assignee's written notice to Assignor and Houston.

 (6) Assignee shall flow a quantity of 666,666 MMBtu within the first year of this assignment.
-If Assignee flows less than a quantity of 666,666 MMBtu, Shipper shall pay Houston $0.030 for the quantity equal to the difference between 666,666 MMBtu and the quantity actually measured during such year.
+If Assignee flows less than a quantity of 666,666 MMBtu during the first year, Shipper shall pay Houston $0.030 for the quantity equal to the difference between 666,666 MMBtu and the quantity actually measured during such year.
 Any quantities that are able to be flowed but are interrupted or curtailed by Houston shall credit against the 666,666 MMBtu as if flowed.

+Houston waives Houston’s right to not accept any receipts or make any deliveries of volumes of less than 500 Mcf per Day at the interconnection of Houston‘s Edinburg – Loma Blanca and the Church of the Brethren six inch well connect Receipt Point identified in Exhibit “A1” attached hereto or Delivery Points identified in Exhibit “B” of the Agreement.
+(Is this acceptable Mike?)

-(7) Exhibit “A” of the Agreement is hereby deleted in its entirety and replaced with Exhibit “A1”, dated August 2000, attached hereto.
+(8) Exhibit “A” of the Agreement is hereby deleted in its entirety and replaced with Exhibit “A1”, dated August 2000, attached hereto.